 There is a second wine, Chateau de Conques.
 On average, the yearly annual production of Chateau Les Ormes Sorbet is about 12,500 cases per vintage.

 The best vintages of Chateau Les Ormes Sorbet are: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2010, 2009 and 2005.

 The Boivert family also owns another vineyard located not too far away in the Medoc, Chateau Fontis.
 They purchased this additional estate in 1995.
 Previously, Chateau Fontis was known as Chateau Hontemieux.

 When to Drink Chateau Les Ormes Sorbet, Anticipated Maturity, Decanting Time

 Chateau Les Ormes Sorbet can be decanted for an average of 1 hour or so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.
 Chateau Les Ormes Sorbet is usually better with at least 1-4 years of bottle age.

-Of course that can vary slightly, depending on the vintage character.
-Chateau Citran offers its best drinking and should reach peak maturity between 3-15 years of age after the vintage.
+Of course, that can vary slightly, depending on the vintage character.
+Chateau Les Ormes Sorbet offers its best drinking and should reach peak maturity between 3-15 years of age after the vintage.

 Serving and Decanting Chateau Les Ormes Sorbet with Wine, Food, Pairing Tips